jpsmit/Short-Cuts-for-Deep-Neural-models/README.md

 | [was incapable of](https://github.com/jpsmit/Short-Cuts-for-Deep-Neural-models/blob/master/was_incapable_of.ipynb) | SUPPORTED | 100% |  89% |
 | [making it the](https://github.com/jpsmit/Short-Cuts-for-Deep-Neural-models/blob/master/is_not_a.ipynb) | SUPPORTED | 75% | 100% |

+### Reproducing the Research

+Here are the steps for those who are interested in reproducing the research.

+1. Clone this repository
+2. Install the requirements for the ``ExPred model`` by ``pip install -r requirements``
+3. Run the provided Jupyter Notebooks